VedikaBang/lolapp-tool/Readme.md

-<h1 align="center">Living off The Land Attack: Appication IoC Generator</h1>
+<h1 align="center">Living off The Land Attack: Application IoC Generator</h1>

-LoLApp is a tool purely written in python3 to generate IoCs and Detection rules for RATs.
+LoLApp is a Python3 tool designed to generate Indicators of Compromise (IoCs) and Detection rules specifically for Remote Access Tools (RATs) used in 'Living off the Land' (LotL) attacks.

 ### Features

-The only feature of this tool is to give you the ability to generate IoCs and Detection rules for Dual-use tools.
+The primary functionality of LoLApp is to enable the generation of IoCs and Detection rules for dual-use tools.
+It is designed for flexibility, allowing users to easily integrate these outputs into their Security Information and Event Management (SIEM) systems or to update their detection rules according to custom templates.

-You can always import it as per your convinience to your SIEM or rather generate detection rules and update them as per your definiton template.

 ### Contribution

-* Add new appliactions
+We welcome contributions to improve LoLApp:

+* **Add New Applications**: Extend the tool’s capabilities by adding new applications.
-* Fix something and open a pull request
+* **Bug Fixes and Enhancements**: Notice something off?
+Open a pull request with your fixes.
-* There are some `TODO` in the project. always open to new ideas
+* **Ideas and Todos**: The project has several `TODO` items.
+We are always open to new ideas and contributions.

 ### Demo